mfdeakin/adaptive_predicates/README.md

 ```
 There are 3 primary eval_methods:
 * `correct_eval`: Returns an `std::optional` after evaluating with the specified floating point type if the result is guaranteed to have the correct sign based on relative error analysis.
 This computes relative error filters at compile-time, and if the maximum relative error ever exceeds 1, it returns nullopt.
 In the testing benchmarks this is about 3x slower than a basic floating point evaluation.
 * `adaptive_eval`: Returns a value with the correct sign, but not necessarily a good representative of the exact result.
-Currently very slow, but potentially much faster than exact evaluation.
+For latency sensitive applications, use this.
 * `exact_eval`: Computes the result exactly, and then rounds it to the specified output format.
-The slowest method after adaptive_eval is improved
+This is very slow, however, unlike adaptive_eval, it supports running on SIMD types that satisfy the `vector_type` concept.
+For high throughput applications, use this on expressions after determining they need exact evaluation.

 The `arith_expr` class represents the expression template as a binary tree; it takes 3 template parameters:
 * `Op`: A functor representing the arithmetic expression to be applied; generally one of `std::plus`, `std::minus`, or `std::multiplies`